andreikop/enki/why-new.md

 Currently some programmers **spend a lot of time to learn and configure vim or emacs**.
 Some then become fans of one of these editors and try to argue that this favorite editor is very intuitive, user friendly and it is absolutelly impossible to create a better interface.

-Other people **move from one ugly GUI IDE to another**, finally realizihng that all them are even worse than vi and emacs.
+Other people **move from one ugly GUI IDE to another**, finally realizing that all them are even worse than vi and emacs.
 Some people never understand.

 Vim and Emacs are powerful, extensible and hacker friendly.
 But, they are not usable.
 Modern IDEs are beginner friendly, but often slow, force you to use your mouse, and do not allow a hacker to work as productivelly as possible.